iamhelitha/iamhelitha/README.md

 ### Background

-- **Education**: BSc Computer Science at SCU (University of Bedfordshire)
+- **Education**: BSc (Hons) Computer Science — First Class · SCU / University of Bedfordshire
-- **Leadership**: Startup Manager coordinating development teams
+- **Open Source**: Published npm package with real-world adoption in the VPN management space
+- **AI Research**: Trained and published a wildlife conservation model on Hugging Face
-- **Creative**: Social Media Manager & Photographer at SCU Photographic Club
+- **Creative**: Treasurer & Photographer at SCU Photographic Club
 - **Operations**: NetJump VPN service operator

 ### Philosophy

-> "Code with purpose, build with impact" - I create technology that solves real problems, from protecting wildlife to connecting people.
+> "Code with purpose, build with impact" — I create technology that solves real problems, from protecting wildlife to connecting people.
 Every line of code should make a difference.